dbeniamin/1-100_PythonCode_Challenge/README.md

 - Logs and uses the Spotify API to check if scraped songs are available in your country.
 - Creates a Spotify playlist with the date requested by the user and the billboard 100 title.

+**24.06.2024 -> day 47 - Online Price Tracker** - Price tracker script.
+- Uses Beautiful Soup to scrape the price of a specific item.
+- Sends an email with the price alert to a preset email using the smtplib module.

 ### Contributing: